davetustin/Lumin/doc/DevelopmentStages.md

-BlindSpot: Development Stages
+Lumin: Development Stages
-Building BlindSpot will be approached in distinct phases, ensuring a stable foundation before adding complexity.
+Building Lumin will be approached in distinct phases, ensuring a stable foundation before adding complexity.
 This modular approach aligns with your request for separate systems and maintainability.

 Phase 1: Core Systems & Basic Gameplay Loop (MVP - Minimum Viable Product)
 Goal: Establish the fundamental architecture, logging, constants, and a single, playable "avoid the light" loop in a basic environment.